KTM 1190/1290 Side Stand Explained

 Competitor’s Statement: “Because we spread the load across many points, not just the footpeg mounts, there is a lessened risk that a big hit will break the bolts off, unlike the other guy’s skid plate where you might be riding out with one less peg.”

 The thing to be aware of here is that we use three bolts on each side to secure our skid plate to the FRAME of the bike - two at the footpeg mounts and one at the center stand mount.
-With our design the worst case is if the footpeg is broken off (which has never happened) you’ll be able to RIDE out, which is better than WALKING out if your engine case is busted.
+With our design the worst case is if the footpeg is broken off (which has never happened) you’ll still be able to RIDE out.
+Their design mounts into the rear of the engine so the risk to the engine case and the possibility that a ride will have to WALK home from their ride is still present, whereas our design completely eliminates this risk.

 Competitor’s Statement: “The rear of the skid plate mounts to the rear bracket using six flush mount bolts which means less catching when crossing obstacles.”